Shammachale0102/Java-/README.md

 .Primitive types start with a lowercase letter (like int), while non-primitive types typically starts with an uppercase letter (like String).

 .Primitive types always hold a value, whereas non-primitive types can be null.

+### Java var
+#### The var Keyword

+The var keyword was introduced in Java 10 (released in 2018).

+The var keyword lets the compiler automatically detect the type of a variable based on the value you assign to it.

+This helps you write cleaner code and avoid repeating types, especially for long or complex types.

+For example, instead of writing int x = 5;, you can write:
+#### Example
+<pre>var x = 5;  // x is an int
+System.out.println(x);</pre>